shilpathota/RealTimeMonitoringAndAlertingSystem/README.md

 ## Table Of Contents
 1. System Proposal
-2. Introduction
-3. Functional Requirements
+2. Functional Requirements
-4. Non-Functional Requirements
+3. Non-Functional Requirements
-5. Use Case Diagram
+4. Use Case Diagram
-6. Activity Diagram
+5. Activity Diagram
-7. Sequence Diagram
+6. Sequence Diagram
-8. Class Diagram
+7. Class Diagram
-9. Object Diagram
+8. Object Diagram
-10. Package Diagram
+9. Package Diagram
-11. Project Construction
+10. Project Construction
-12. Output
+11. Output
-13. API Documentation
+12. API Documentation
-14. Future Scope
+13. Future Scope
-15. Conclusion
+14. Conclusion
-16. References
-17. Appendix
 ## System Proposal
 ### Business Need
 In today's fast-paced digital landscape, ensuring the uninterrupted operation of critical services such as databases and payment systems is essential for businesses.
 Any downtime or performance degradation in these services can lead to financial losses, customer dissatisfaction, and reputation damage.
 To address this need, I propose the development of a real-time critical service monitoring and alerting system.